mac-comp127/audio-synth/doc/specification/02_render_audio.md

 song.renderAudio().play();
 ```

-Run it and you should hear a nice Eb flat major triad.
-(You don’t need to know what that is if you’re not a musician!
-Just enjoy the nice sound.)
+Run it and you should hear a nice E♭ flat major triad.